Code of Conduct

 - Humanitarian workers are obliged to create and maintain an environment which prevents sexual exploitation and abuse and promotes the implementation of their code of conduct.
 Managers at all levels have particular responsibilities to support and develop systems which maintain this environment.

-In addition, the WRC also requires the relevant (CBO) or (INGO) to comply with its standards for preventing sexual exploitation and abuse as a part of all sub-award agreement documents or requires that all organizations being contracted with have their own Codes of Conduct, inclusive of measures to prevent sexual exploitation and abuse, and mechanisms for enforcement.
+In addition, the WRC also requires the relevant CBO or international NGO to comply with its standards for preventing sexual exploitation and abuse as a part of all sub-award agreement documents or requires that all organizations being contracted with have their own Codes of Conduct, inclusive of measures to prevent sexual exploitation and abuse, and mechanisms for enforcement.

-If you have a complaint about the conduct of a WRC representative or about the work of the organization, or wish to make a report, email email@example.com or call +1.212.551.3115 and leave a message that you wish to discuss an ethics issue.
+If you have a complaint about the conduct of a WRC representative or about the work of the organization, or wish to make a report, please contact our anonymous reporting service, Ethics Point.
 Someone will get in touch with you to follow up.

-UN, Secretary General’s Bulletin: Special measures for protection from sexual exploitation and sexual abuse (ST/SGB/2003/13).
+UN, Secretary General’s Bulletin: Special measures for protection from sexual exploitation and sexual abuse (ST/SGB/2003/13) (October 2003).